chrishenri/rw3d_manual/docs/source/inputs.rst

   - ``ivar`` (``integer``) is the item index to be used (set to 1 for a unique item in the DFS file);
   - ``flag`` (``integer``) is set to *3*.

+Note that for the moment, the geometry of the DFS files must match the grid specified in the parameter file (:ref:`Geometry`) (i.e., same domain and spatial discretization).
+The same applies to the time discretization, which must correspond to the discretization specified in the parameter file (:ref:`Time`).
+A more flexible approach will be developed soon.

 - **NetCDF file**